ss1611/CS220-AU-portfolio-1/README.md

 At the end of the module, you need to
 1. complete the checklist in the `submit.md` file
-2. convert this `submit.md` file into a PDF format
+2. convert this `submit.md` file into a PDF file
-3. rename this PDF file with your student number e.g. `2002012.pdf`
+3. rename this PDF file to indicate the module code and your student number e.g. `CS220-AU-2002012.pdf`
 4. submit this PDF file on [FASER](https://faser.essex.ac.uk/)

 <!-- #todo make screencast and link video -->